 Geckos, rolling spiders, scorpions, lizards, snakes, chameleons, lizards and a variety of beetles and insects are some of the creatures that can be found on this tour.

-or a boat tour from Walvis Bay:
+And a boat tour from Walvis Bay:

 The tour is suitable for all ages.
 It starts at 8:30 am at Walvis Bay Tanker Jetty, goes through the harbor, fishing port with boats and factories.
 Continue to the bird island past the Russian boats to “Pelican Point”.
 From Pelican Point through the lagoon back to the yacht club.
 On the trip you can see gulls, pelicans, flamingos, cormorants and many other species of birds, dolphins swimming next to the boat and seals eating from the hand.
 In view of the seal colony there are on board, sandwiches fresh oysters and sparkling wine.
 Beer and sodas are also available.
 Of course we tell you all about the lagoon, the fishing industry and the life on the coast.
-Price N $ 850.00 per person.
-We will gladly book one of the two activities for you and pay you locally.

 Since these tours are only in the morning, you would have enough in the afternoon Free time.